rgj40q/wild-raisin/README.md

 Usage:

-    echo some text to be parsed | ./parser.py
+    echo "some text to be parsed" | ./parser.py ./parser.py < input_file.txt